 Handshake is the official platform for jobs, internships, on-campus interviews, and events tailored to YOUR career interests.
-In addition, it serves as a gateway to subscription services that are free for UCSB students.

 First time users should read the “First Time Logging In?” item below before beginning.

 Access is restricted to registered UCSB students and UCSB alumni.
 We also welcome UCSB faculty and staff to access the system in order ot assist their students.

 First Time Logging in as a Student?